PavanRajkumar/academic-kickstart/content/home/accomplishments.md

 weight = 50  # Order that this section will appear.

 title = "Certificates"
-subtitle = "For me, most useful learning happens outside the classroom."
+subtitle = "For me, most useful learning happens both inside and outside the classroom."

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format